sandokim/sandokim.github.io/_posts/공부/2024-08-01-sparse-view-problem.md

   - `[26] YiWei, Shaohui Liu, Yongming Rao,Wang Zhao, Jiwen Lu, and Jie Zhou.
 Nerfingmvs: Guided optimization of neural radiance fields for indoor multi-view stereo.
 In ICCV, 2021.`
 - `In this work, we directly address the few-input setting, proposing a strategy that ...`
 - `... in the few-input setting without ...`
+- `To handle inaccuracy in the sparse reconstruction, the 3D points are weighted according to their reprojection error.`

 ### References for my paper
 - COLMAP